epfl-ada/ada-2024-project-thedataminions/README.md

 We will assess the degree of isolation, which relies on the overlap in the commented videos between users of both the same and different bubbles.
 For example, if users within a bubble commented on the same videos, respectively on totally different videos than users of another bubble, the former can be considered as highly isolated.
 To do so, we will use pairwise overlap calculations again.

 - **Are bubbles formed by the fact that users watch videos from the same channels, or of a same topic within News & Politics ?**\
 To assess this, we will analyze the descriptions of the videos viewed by users within a bubble.
-We will count how many times each word is employed, and see if a particular topic can be deduced from the frequency and the relevance of the formers.
-Searched topics will stay vast: political information, daily news, international news, case studies, etc. If common topics are found, we can conclude that the bubble is not only shaped by the users’ sources, but also by shared topic matter in News & Politics.
+We will count how many times each word is employed.
+Looking at their frequency and relevance we will see if a particular topic can be deduced.
+Searched topics will remain vast, i.e. political information, daily news, international news, case studies, etc. If common topics are found, we can conclude that the bubble is not only shaped by the users’ sources, but also by shared topic in News & Politics.

 - **How closely is a bubble associated with a particular video or channel ?**\
 For each video where a member of the bubble has commented, we will calculate the fraction of comments made by members of the same bubble.
 This is a measure for the “closeness of the video to the bubble”, which can then be expanded to encompass all videos on a channel, providing the “closeness of the channel to the bubble.”